leehaesung/iotf-rtd/docs/reference/mqtt/index.rst

 Watson IoT Platform Maximum Message Payload Size
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The maximum payload size is 4 kilobytes (kB).
+The maximum payload size is 131072 bytes.
 If messages with payloads larger
 than this limit are sent, the client will be disconnected and the following log
 message will appear in the Diagnostic Logs if the client is a device: